scaidermern/topTracks2playlist/README.md

 # topTracks2playlist

-*topTracks2playlist* is a little script to retrieve for each given artist the top tracks (most listened tracks) according to [last.fm](http://www.last.fm).
+*topTracks2playlist* is a little script to retrieve for each given artist the top tracks (most listened tracks) according to [last.fm](http://www.last.fm) with the help of [python-lastfm](https://code.google.com/p/python-lastfm/).
 Then it either prints them, or uses [mpc](http://www.musicpd.org/clients/mpc/) to generate a playlist usable with [mpd](http://www.musicpd.org/).
 Adding support for other players offering a command line interface should be fairly easy.

 ## Usage